-The traditional wall lights collection here at Scotlight Direct offer a fantastic selection with a huge variety of materials and fittings.
+The traditional wall lights interior design collection here at Scotlight Direct offer a fantastic selection with a huge variety of materials and fittings.
 Wall lighting which include everything from double insulated wall lights to bedside lighting.
 Some have glass, traditional lampshades and others offer switches and pull chords to give you full control of different light levels.
-Not only do traditional wall lights help with creating an ambiance in a period home, they can also make the modern home more elegant and stylish.
+Not only do traditional wall lights help with creating an ambiance in a period home, they can also make the home more elegant and stylish.

 Choosing the right wall light for the job does not have to be complicated.
 There are a few ‘need to knows’ when it comes to positioning and fitting the lights: